Youth suicide in India

-Youth suicide in India is when young Indian people deliberately end their own life.
-People aged 15 to 24 years have the highest suicide rate in India, which is consistent with international trends in youth suicide.
-35% of recorded suicides in India occur in this age group.
-Risk factors and methods of youth suicide differ from those in other age groups.
+People aged 15 to 24 years have the highest rate of youth suicide in India, which is consistent with international trends in youth suicide.
+Of all recorded suicides in India, 35% occur in this age group.
+Risk factors and methods in this cohort differ from those in other age groups.

 Statistics

 Recorded annual youth suicide rates in India are 80 per 100,000 in females and 34 per 100,000 in males (compared to 10.4 per 100,000 in the general Indian population).
-These reported figures are estimated to be six- to eight-fold under-estimates of the true incidence.
+These reported figures are estimated to be six crore to eight lakh thousand crore under-estimates of the true incidence.

 Surveys of high school students in India estimate prevalence of suicidal ideation at 6–22%, and of suicide attempts at 0.39–8%.
 A survey conducted in 2009 found that 3.9% of young people have exhibited some suicidal behavior.

 Risk factors

 Biological risk factors

 Young age is itself a risk factor for suicide.
 Developmental changes during youth lead to psychological changes and greater impulsivity.

 The risk of suicide for young female adults is higher than that of males.
 This may be mediated by social factors in addition to biology.